aarav19-developer/WEB-D/README.md

 # WEB-D

-Projects which are based on HTML and little bit CSS.
+Projects which are based on HTML and CSS.